mtstickney/mtstickney.github.com/content/blog/20150426-Pelican-Setup.md

 general).
 So why the switch?
 In my case, the two killer issues were Ruby and the deployment scenario.

-Getting Ruby to run on Windows is an absolute nightmare, and despite my preference for Linux systems I do have Windows machines around and I'd like to be able to update the site from them.
-I'm also not as familiar with Ruby so the barrier for hacking on Octopress is higher, although I doubt I'd have needed to do so.
+Getting Ruby to run on Windows is an absolute nightmare (mainly a problem with gems).
+I generally prefer Linux systems, but some of my machines are Windows-based and the harder it is to update the site the less likely I am to actually do it.
+I'm also not as familiar with Ruby, so the barrier for hacking on Octopress is higher, although I doubt I'd have needed to do so.

 Octopress is designed to run on the github-pages platform, and has Rake tasks to support updating and deploying the site.
 Unfortunately it's not completely clear what these are actually doing -- they commit the contents of a folder to the `master` or `gh-pages` branch of a repo, which is an unusual operation in git -- which makes it easy to make mistakes.
-I'm quite familiar with git, and I still managed to commit the generated site but not my article source.
-On top of that, you get octopress by forking the author's repo, which makes updating octopress itself tricky.
+I use git every day, and I still managed to commit the generated site but not my article source.
+On top of that, you get octopress by forking the author's repo, which makes it tricky to update octopress itself.

 Octopress' author has [noted](octopress-3.0) the issues with the deployment process, and has plans to fix them in a future version, but